mmyers/eug/EU3_Scenario_Editor/Readme.txt

 There are also a number of views to help you visualize the game data (or maybe just find that last colony that's keeping you from getting 100% warscore on your mortal enemy).

+It is known to be compatible with EU3, Rome, Victoria 2, and HOI3.
+CK2 and EU4
+probably work, but I don't guarantee it; I've only tried it on the demos, which means no saved games.

 ===========================